Free Creator Tool

 Higher anchor gives negotiation room without dropping below your floor.

-Does it include usage rights?
+Does your creator rate include usage rights?

-- Ignoring the "Admin Trap": You aren't just paid to shoot and edit.
-You are running a business.
-If 40% of your week is spent pitching, emailing, invoicing, and chasing payments, your rate must cover those unpaid hours.
+• Ignoring the "Admin Trap": You aren't just paid to shoot and edit.
+If 40% of your week is spent pitching and invoicing, your rate must cover those unpaid hours.

 Built by Paperclip